auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Where to move the link to AI section?
 Breakdown the universe from an AI perspective.
-Discuss optimal AI method AIXI.
-Kolmmogorov complexity.
 Add the chaos gif showing 3 points in non-periodic motion.
 Discuss relation to universe as similar.
 Discuss Mandelbrot and convergence.
 We may never be able to know anything completely (reductionism doesn't work).